 Additional amounts specified by law are to be deposited in the Build Illinois Fund and the McCormick Place Expansion Project Fund.
-Some revenue from the regular use tax, the 1% tax on food and medicine, and the watercraft use tax goes to the State and Local Sales Tax Reform Fund (although some of the money in that Fund is then transferred to local governments).
+Some revenue from sales and use taxes; the 1% tax on food and medicine; and the separate Watercraft Use Tax goes to the State and Local Sales Tax Reform Fund (although some of that money is then transferred to local governments).